 The Mandel School of Applied Social Sciences (MSASS) is one of the few schools of social work that maintains a professional library for the use of its students, staff, faculty, and alumni as well as for the general university community.
-The Mandel School's Lillian F. and Milford J. Harris Library contains over 40,000 volumes and subscriptions to 250 periodicals and over 1000 audio and video items to support the Mandel School's academic programs.
-Located on the 2nd floor of the Mandel School building, the library also has a variety of electronic media and other materials which are available for use.
+The recently renovated Mandel School's Lillian F. and Milford J. Harris Library contains more than 40,000 volumes and subscriptions to 250 periodicals and more than 1,000 audio and video items to support the Mandel School's academic programs.
+Located on the second floor of the Mandel School building, the library also has a variety of electronic media and other materials which are available for use.
 The Harris Library reference librarians assist researchers in the library, and via phone and email.
-Please visit the library’s website for a wide range of social work information resources for students, faculty, staff, practitioners, and other human service workers in the greater Cleveland area.
+The library’s website contains a wide range of social work information resources for students, faculty, staff, practitioners, and other human service workers in the greater Cleveland area.